swiftlang/swift-org-website/getting-started/_go-further.md

 ## Go Further

 Ready to dive deeper?
-Here are some hand-picked resources covering about various Swift features and use.
+Here are some hand-picked resources covering various Swift features.

 <ul class="go-further-list">
   {% for resource in site.data.go_further %}